The SEO Awards: The Best, Worst, And Weirdest Things We've Seen

-Every website owner requires focussing on its UX.
-Google encourages webmasters to focus on those who are offering good user experience.
+Every website owner requires to focus on its UX.
+Google encourages webmasters to focus on those who are offering a good user experience.
 The algorithm is getting smarter.
 People must understand that writing clean code is not enough.

 The UX design should increase customer satisfaction and ease of use.
 Those who are providing a great user experience are naturally coming on top of the rankings.

 A successful blog or website takes time and requires hard work and patience to create high content and earn those natural backlinks.
 Instead of hard work and persistence, we have witnessed people taking shortcuts.
 Some of them get success but it is temporary, and soon they will see massive failure.